 If you are looking to be surrounded by Mexican culture while also having the luxuries of meeting other travelers and expats then Roma Norte is the perfect neighborhood for you.
 The city designated Roma as a "Barrio Magico," and the magic of this location will be instantly apparent when you see the sparkling Art Deco architecture.

-It is one of the best places to stay in Mexico City if you're looking for a neighborhood with a great mix of culture, nightlife, and dining options.
+It is one of the best places to stay in Mexico City if you're looking for a neighbourhood with a great mix of culture, nightlife, and dining options.
 This trendy area is home to some of the city's best bars and restaurants, as well as several art galleries and cultural venues.

-If you enjoy cafe culture and sipping a latte every morning then Roma is the perfect place to get your caffeine fix.
-With so many cute cafes on each corner you will never run out of new places to try.
+If you enjoy cafe culture and sipping a latte every morning, then Roma is the perfect place to get your caffeine fix.
+With so many cute cafes on each corner, you will never run out of new places to try and it has some of the best Mercados in Mexico City for you to pop into when you need some fresh ingredients.

 Stay at the Casa Goliana La Roma, a 4-star boutique bed & breakfast near Paseo de la Reforma